 Aristotle also believed that a person could achieve happiness through the use of the intellect and that this was humanity’s greatest potential.
 However, he also believed that being good was not enough; we also have to act on our good intentions by helping others.

-Confucius is one of the most famous philosophers in Eastern history.
+Confucius is one of the most famous and influential philosophers in Eastern history.

 We think of democracy as a Greek invention, however, Confucius was saying similar things about politics and power at the same time.